 Increasing sales in the U.S. will increase the number of survivors the nonprofit can employ in Asia, says Goldberg.
 “It’s as simple as that.”
 The nonprofit also is struggling with a location problem.
 Many of the women in shelters are far from their homes and want to return, but without financial stability they risk being retrafficked.
 So Berger came up with the idea of creating a micro-supply chain, many small production centers that can fill big orders and still let the women live where they choose.
-To bring Berger’s idea to fruition, Goldberg helped Made by Survivors partner with Babson, the Massachusetts Institute of Technology (MIT), and the Rhode Island School of Design (RISD) to create a Microsupply Chain Laboratory, which will be housed in The Lewis Institute at Babson.
+To bring Berger’s idea to fruition, Goldberg helped Made by Survivors partner with Babson, the Massachusetts Institute of Technology (MIT), and the Rhode Island School of Design (RISD) to create a Microsupply Chain Laboratory, which will be housed in the Babson Social Innovation Lab.

 MIT is creating the technology.
 The infrastructure will be based on cell phones, explains Goldberg, which will support everything from training videos translated into the local language to coordinating raw materials to exporting.
 RISD is consulting on jewelry designs, with a focus on Western sensibilities.
 “We don’t want to impose a design,” says Goldberg, “but we need to market the goods, so we’re working with the women to create pieces.”